roehr-lab/SymbolicCI/README.rst

     :height: 750px
     :width: 1000px

-After all the selection is complete the program ran evaluation process.
+After the selection of spatial orbitals  is complete the program iterate overall the determinants of bra, kets , one electron symbolic operator and two electron symbolic operators during the  evaluation process.

 .. image:: images/i9.png
     :height: 450px